As charcoal to embers and as wood to fire, so is a quarrelsome person for kindling strife~ Proverbs 26:21 NIV

 Refusing to change-

 No one knows it when they say “I do” but marriage is simply an invitation to change the attitudes and behaviors in our life that desperately need changing.
-For married people marriage is the tool that God uses to reveal our selfishness, pride and relational shortcomings.
+For married people marriage is the tool God uses to reveal our selfishness, pride and relational shortcomings.
 If we respond to those revelations by changing our ways, marriage becomes the tool God uses to mold us into the people He wants us to be (Colossians 3:5-12).
 When we refuse to change the things in our life that cause us or others pain we are effectively refusing God and everything He wants to do in our lives.
-Refusing God always invites bigger trouble and more pain.
+Refusing God never ends well (Hebrews 12:25).

-“I forgive you” is more than just a syrupy sentiment or some empty words we utter to get the positive feels back in our relationship.
+“I forgive you” is more than just a syrupy sentiment or some empty words we utter to get the positive feels back into our relationship.
 Forgiveness is the choice to completely let go of hostility, resentment and the right to seek revenge for legitimate wrongs committed against us by another person.
 Forgiveness is without question the most arduous, gut wrenching, pride busting thing Christians are ordered to do (Matthew 6:15).
-It is also simply a fact that no marriage will survive without forgiveness.
+It is also simply a fact that no marriage will survive without forgiveness (Colossians 3:13).